 Once the wound is washed, parents can cover the hurt area with a band-aid or gauze, though Reinstein says that doing so isn’t necessary except to prevent the wound from rubbing against rough surfaces.
 Still, some non-stick gauze or a bandage with a preferred cartoon character on it can go a long way in psychologically comforting a child, and keep a seeping wound from staining sheets or sticking to pants.
 Reinstein also recommends antibiotic ointment, which can prevent infection and keep the wound slightly moist, though it, too, isn’t wholly necessary.

 - Offer a child a distraction to calm them and allow you to work.
 Cell phone videos and a hit of sugar during treatment can have a sedative effect.

 - Wash gently with soap and water and cover with a clean bandage.
 A spray bottle of water can help in cleaning and minimize pain from touching the wound.

 - Wash for other signs of injury and infection such as sore joints, and red tender hot skin around the wound.

 - Kissing the wound is fine as long as parents do not have cold sores or herpes.

-Once treated, skinned knees generally are not something to worry about.
-However, a kid’s chaotic reaction can mask other ailments.
+It’s important to note that a kid’s chaotic reaction can mask other ailments.
 Reinstein says that more serious injuries — fractures, torn ligaments — can be identified pretty quickly due to heightened and prolonged pain.
 But he stresses that parents should also keep an eye on the kid’s behavior, to monitor the healing of the knee itself, and to visit a doctor if things persist or worsen.